 - 1. Follow the lesson plans and the routine of the regular teacher as closely as possible. - 2.
-Accept the suggestions of teachers and administrators even though they may conflict with your own philosophy. - 3.
+Accept the suggestions of teachers and administrators even though they may be in conflict with your own philosophy. - 3.
 Willingly accept all reasonable assignments from the building principal. - 4.
-Be professional in every aspect of your association with students, parents, teachers and administrators. - 5.
-Familiarize yourself with the district's student handbook.
+Be professional in every aspect of your association with students, parents, teachers and administrators.

+- 5. Familiarize yourself with the district's student handbook.
 DO NOT USE ANY TYPE OF PHYSICAL CONTACT TO DISCIPLINE STUDENTS. - 6.
-Review the teacher's substitute notes for students with allergies and/or on 504 plans.
+Review the RED Substitute Folder on teacher's desk for students with allergies and/or on 504 plans.